paranutproton/Python-Project-for-Data-Science---Stock-analysis/README.md

 # test1
-this is build for my first using github
+This is build for my first using github
+This is my first README file